-Interest receivable and interest payable: The carrying amounts of accrued interest receivable and payable approximate their fair values.
+Interest receivable and interest payable: The carrying amount of accrued interest receivable and payable approximate their fair value.

-Deposits: The fair values disclosed for demand deposits are, by definition, equal to the amount payable on demand at the reporting date (i.e., their carrying amount).
-The carrying amount of variable rate, fixed-term money market accounts and certificates of deposit approximate their fair values at the reporting date.
-Fair values for fixed rate certificates of deposit are estimated using a discounted cash flows calculation that applies interest rates currently being offered.
+Deposits: The fair value disclosed for demand deposits is, by definition, equal to the amount payable on demand at the reporting date (i.e., their carrying amount).
+The carrying amount of variable rate, fixed-term money market accounts and certificates of deposit approximate their fair value at the reporting date.
+Fair value for fixed rate certificates of deposit are estimated using a discounted cash flow calculation that applies interest rates currently being offered.

 Federal funds purchased and retail repurchase agreements: Federal funds purchased and retail repurchase agreements mature daily and may be terminated at any time.
-The carrying amounts of these financial instruments approximate their fair values.
+The carrying amount of these financial instruments approximate their fair value.

-Federal Home Loan Bank Advances: The carrying amounts of draws against the Company's line of credit at the Federal Home Loan Bank approximate their fair values.
-The fair values of fixed rate term advances are determined using discounted cash flow analyses based on the current borrowing rates for similar types of borrowing arrangements.
+Federal Home Loan Bank Advances: The carrying amount of draws against the Company's line of credit at the Federal Home Loan Bank approximate their fair value.
+The fair value of fixed rate term advances is determined using discounted cash flow analyses based on the current borrowing rates for similar types of borrowing arrangements.